 A patient having a sleep study generally arrives at the hospital around 8 p.m. with the testing usually complete by 6 a.m. or earlier.
 A technician hooks wires to the patient's head – this measures brain waves and sleep stages.
 They also have wires on a patient's chest to measure breathing and heart activity, on the abdomen to monitor respiratory effort, and on the patient's legs to monitor leg twitches.
 Technicians will also monitor a patient's oxygen level and eye movement.
 Patients can remain mobile with the wires on and are able to get out of bed to use the restroom in during the night.

-CCMH contracts with a sleep study agency called Practical Sleep Studies.
+CCMH contracts with a sleep study agency called Practical Sleep Services.
 The studies are performed by licensed technicians from this agency who work in collaboration with the hospital and staff to ensure these studies are carried out properly.

 Sleep apnea is very common – in fact more than 18 million American adults suffer from it.
 Apnea is a term that is used to describe a condition when people stop breathing.
 When a person has sleep apnea, the airway becomes blocked repeatedly during their sleep.
 Their breathing temporarily stops.

 Sleep apnea occurs when the muscles in the back of the throat fail to keep the airway open despite your efforts to breathe.
 Even though this seems like a simple problem, it can cause other bigger health concerns.
 IIn addition to interrupting sleep, the pauses in breathing can cause blood oxygen levels to drop and can cause changes in heart rate, and blood pressure.
 These occurrences can increase your risk of high blood pressure, heart attack and stroke.